Pandicon/Musicon/README.md

 # Musicon
-This bot is a project for my Computer Science classes.
-It is a music bot for discord that lets you play songs and lists of songs in voice channels.
-I will continue improving the project as the due dates will progress :D
+This project is a music bot for discord that lets you play songs and lists of songs in voice channels.

 ## Running the bot yourself
 1. Install node.js and npm if they are not installed already. [node.js installer](https://nodejs.org/en/)